CCI-MOC/k-hammer/README.md

 To run the tprocc benchmark on mariadb backed by ephemeral storage

     oc create -f job-tprocc-mariadb-ephemeral.yaml

+To run the tprocc benchmark on mariadb backed by ephemeral storage

+    oc create -f job-tprocc-mariadb-ssd.yaml

 Creating the job will start a container to run the benchmark.
 To find the correct container, uss: